Eagle Point

 Eagle Point has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
+Infrastructure changes significantly influence a region's performance.
+AreaSearch has identified nine projects likely impacting the area.
 Key projects include Eagle Point Lifestyle Estate, Paynesville Water Recycling Facility Storage Expansion, Paynesville Park Estate, and Paynesville Slip Road Maritime Precinct Upgrade.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.